-This account is specially designed for kids wherein the ATM/International Debit Card is issued to children between 7-18 years of age, in the child’s name, with the permission of their parents/guardian.
+This account is specially designed for kids wherein the ATM/International Debit Card is issued to children up to 18 years of age, in the child’s name, with the permission of their parents/guardian.
 Your child can withdraw Rs.
 2,500 through an ATM and the daily shopping limit on this account is set at Rs.
 10,000.

 With this account, your child can enjoy free cash withdrawals from other ATMs and also get a free personalised cheque book.
 This account also comes with the advantage of free Education Insurance cover of Rs.1,00,000.
 As a parent or guardian, you can monitor your child’s account through the passbook facility or net banking.
 Additionally, you can get free e-mail alerts on account transactions.